| |

 through several name changes, its mission and purpose have remained

-houses; to publish manuscripts that focus on the Diasporic World.
+houses; and to publish manuscripts that focus on the Diasporic World.

 While the press is primarily concerned with diasporic issues, it